 The square offers many unique shops such as Barbara Jean’s Gifts & Gourmet and The Copper Butterfly.
 The historic courthouse boasts many interesting shops including Mescolare as well as the Lake County Historical Society Museum.
 The "Grand Old Lady," as it's known, was erected in 1878.
 It became known as the "Marriage Mill" since Crown Point required no waiting period for marriage licenses.
 Many notable people, including Rudolph Valentino and Cassius Clay (Mohammed Ali) were married there.

-Visitors can enjoy more history at the John Dillinger Museum in the courthouse and the Old Sheriff’s House Foundation, home of the infamous jail from which "Public Enemy #1," John Dillinger, escaped in 1934.
+Visitors can enjoy more history at the Old Sheriff’s House Foundation, home of the infamous jail from which "Public Enemy #1," John Dillinger, escaped in 1934.

 The city hosts many family-friendly events throughout the year including the Lake County Fair in early August, Corn Roast, Oktoberfest, Food and Arts Festival and numerous parades.
 During the summer months, a weekly car cruise and farmers' markets are favorites.